 That’s because the bed has been overrun with wild onion, garlic mustard, and other invasive growth.

 Pulling these weeds would be a waste of time.
 For once the soil has been fiddled with (through the act of pulling weeds or digging up wild onion bulbs), more weedy things would be encouraged to sprout.

 And by the way, water can permeate paper with ease.
-The soil below will receive plentiful moisture whenever Nature — or my garden sprinkler — deems to provide it.
+The soil below will receive moisture whenever Nature — or my garden sprinkler — deems to provide it.

 My ornamental plants are delighted with their new, weed-free environment.
 And I’m happy, too.
 For I won’t have to deal with weeds in this bed for at least one season.
 Another bed I mulched with newspaper remained weed-free for two years in a row.

 And here’s another great benefit to newspaper mulching.
 As the paper decomposes, it (and also the shredded mulch) will provide abundant food for beneficial soil organisms.
 In fact, if you are cursed with crappy, inert soil, try the newspaper routine as described above.
 Within one year your earth will be teeming with worms and other soil-building friends.
 My previously-asphalt-paved Rose Garden will prove this to you.

 You might also wonder if I’m afraid of the chemicals used in newspaper ink.
 No, I’m not.
 From most accounts I’ve read, today’s newspapers are printed with soy-based ink.
 Even the glossy pages are coated with a non-toxic material.
 I have no doubt that the air we breathe contains far worse chemicals than those found in newsprint and cardboard.